Aww geez! Not another YouTube rant!

 After all, if money is what holds the power over a network then the proper people should be credited for it.
 This is what “Adpocalypse” was all about on YouTube.
-The ability to make the content of YouTube more advertiser-friendly and profitable by punishing creators that used bad language, talking about the news or world events might piss off Chinese advertisers.
+The ability to make the content of YouTube more advertiser-friendly and profitable by punishing creators that used bad language, or talking about the news, or world events might piss off Chinese advertisers.
 Saying something inappropriate like talking about LGBT rights?
-We hope you like your content buried and you have a different method of revenue than YouTube!
+We hope you like your content buried and that you have a different method of revenue than YouTube!
 Because in an advertiser-friendly world that’s exactly what is going to happen.

 Now for those LGBT creators out there that feel screwed don’t worry, there’s a class action lawsuit going on right now over that. <<LINK HERE, Danger, it’s CNN>>